Presbyterian Church (USA): Property ownership

-Israeli–Palestinian conflict
+Israeli–Palestinian conflict and Gaza genocide

 In June 2004, the General Assembly met in Richmond, Virginia, and adopted by a vote of 431–62 a resolution that called on the church's committee on Mission Responsibility through Investment (MRTI) "to initiate a process of phased, selective divestment in multinational corporations operating in Israel".
 The resolution also said "the occupation ... has proven to be at the root of evil acts committed against innocent people on both sides of the conflict".
 The church statement at the time noted that "divestment is one of the strategies that U.S. churches used in the 1970s and 80s in a successful campaign to end apartheid in South Africa".

 A second resolution, calling for an end to the construction of a wall by the state of Israel, passed.
 The resolution opposed to the construction of the Israeli West Bank barrier, regardless of its location, and opposed the United States government making monetary contribution to the construction.
 The General Assembly also adopted policies rejecting Christian Zionism and allowing the continued funding of conversionary activities aimed at Jews.
 Together, the resolutions caused tremendous dissent within the church and a sharp disconnect with the Jewish community.
 Leaders of several American Jewish groups communicated to the church their concerns about the use of economic leverages that apply specifically to companies operating in Israel.
-Some critics of the divestment policy accused church leaders of anti-Semitism.
+Some critics of the divestment policy accused church leaders of antisemitism.

 In June 2006, after the General Assembly in Birmingham, Alabama changed policy (details), both pro-Israel and pro-Palestinian groups praised the resolution.
 Pro-Israel groups, who had written General Assembly commissioners to express their concerns about a corporate engagement/divestment strategy focused on Israel, praised the new resolution, saying that it reflected the church stepping back from a policy that singled out companies working in Israel.
 Pro-Palestinian groups said that the church maintained the opportunity to engage and potentially divest from companies that support the Israeli occupation, because such support would be considered inappropriate according to the customary MRTI process.